-Det europæiske forår – Book cover, Gyldendal
+Det europæiske forår – Book cover (Gyldendal)

-The image also exists in an extended version as a poster (100 x 95 cm, see below) where much more of the motif is visible, including the glass vase containing the flowers, a snail, more insects, and a blister pack of pills.
+The image also exists in an extended version as a poster (100 x 95 cm, see below) where more of the motif is visible, including the glass vase containing the flowers, a snail, more insects, and a blister pack of pills.

 Published by Gyldendal, 2017.
 Edited by Janne Breinholt Bak.

 * The main source is Jan Brueghel II’s Still Life with Flowers in a Glass (c.
 1625 – c.
-1630, oil paint on copper), available for free download and use with hundreds of thousands of other well-indexed high resolution images from Rijksstudio, the online collections of the Rijksmuseum.
+1630, oil paint on copper), available for free download and use with hundreds of thousands of other well-indexed high resolution images from Rijksstudio, the online collection of the Rijksmuseum.